The work undertaken by the watchmakers who repair and restore all Richard Mille watches is nothing short of extraordinary.

-Paris, London, Singapore, Los Angeles… at any given moment, in one of the brand’s boutiques, a Richard Mille watchmaker is ready to welcome clients.
+Paris, London, Singapore, Los Angeles… at any given moment, a Richard Mille watchmaker is ready to welcome clients.
 The local After Sales Service workshops are able to quickly address the little knocks and bumps of daily life.

 The 30 local watchmakers dedicated to staffing after sales centres have all been trained by a flying doctor from the manufacture to provide the same level of expertise.
 Location-based watchmakers regularly attend additional training on repairs to complicated and technical watches, constantly honing their knowledge and skillset.
 They are able to manage more than 80% of all problems.
 Diagnosis, assessment, refurbishing, repair and testing are the watchwords of this department.

 'Most servicing can be performed at local boutiques and specialised outside workshops; for the 20% that cannot, I check every watch that arrives and evaluate the work it requires.
 We know how important After Sales Service is for our customers, and we organise updates on every level to satisfy them', explains Luc Jeannottat, Manager of the After Sales Service.

 Richard Mille’s timepieces are designed and tested with a water resistance to 30, 50, 100 or 300 metres.
 Water resistance naturally decreases each year through the effects of daily temperature changes on the case, glass, crown and their corresponding sealants.
 For this reason, we strongly advise having your watch’s water resistance checked yearly for optimal security.